 In more modern terms, ITO can be carried out for cloud adoption and other innovative technologies implementation.
 Companies might hire cloud, blockchain, AI, or ML experts to help them smooth out business processes with an innovative competitive advantage.

 IT outsourcing pros and cons:

-+ Allows financial firms to save costs and capitalize on outside expertise and assets;
+- Allows companies to hire financial software developers to cut costs and capitalize on outside expertise and assets

 #2 Business process outsourcing (BPO)